Harness Engineering: Environment Design Guide for AI Agent Production

 return blog_post

-result = run_blog_harness("하네스 엔지니어링")Analysis of this harness from an impact perspective:
+result = run_blog_harness("Harness Engineering")Analyzing this harness from the IMPACT perspective:

 |---|---|